A guide to 15-minute cities: why are they so controversial?

 • Less reliance on vehicles

-15-minute cities are by design intended to reduced use of vehicles, as all of the amenities and destinations residents need will be accessible within a short distance.
-This offers a wide range of benefits, from reduced traffic congestion to decreased CO2 emissions and the encouragement of greater physical activity.
+15-minute cities are by design intended to reduce the use of vehicles, as all of the amenities and destinations residents need will be accessible within a short distance.
+This offers a wide range of benefits, from reduced traffic congestion to reduced carbon emissions and the encouragement of greater physical activity.

 Learn more: Why is the traffic in my city so bad?